 Can you set up phone interviews for me?
 Yes, we can coordinate a schedule of phone interviews just like a regular on-campus day and will have private room available for students to take the call in.

 Do you have videoconferencing available for interviews?
 Yes, we have videoconferencing availability and are also set up with Skype.

 Can you facilitate candidate testing for us?
 In most cases, yes.
 If you provide materials, instructions and criteria, we are usually able to proctor all exams.
 The only issue would be if we were having a heavy interview day, in which case our space for testing might be restricted.

 What job posting system to you use?
-We use eRecruiting through the Experience network for our current students and an independent platform for alumni.
-If you are interested in linking to Rose-Hulman through eRecruiting go to http://rhit.experience.com/emp/sblogin and follow the "Create an Account" link.
+We use CareerLink through the Symplicity network for our current students and an independent platform for alumni.
+If you are interested in linking to Rose-Hulman through CareerLink go to https://rose-hulman-csm.symplicity.com/ and follow the Employer "Create an Account" link.